coderello/laravel-shared-data/README.md

 -   Include the `@shared` directive into your blade layout before all scripts.

--   Share the data from the Laravel:
+-   Share the data from within Laravel:
     ```bash
     share(['user' => $user, 'title' => $title]);
     ```